ryanktran23/PRODCONS/README.md

 This is for Problem 1: Producer-Consumer problem.
 C++ is used for the programming language and VSCode is the IDE.

+To run the program, in the terminal compile the code with

+"g++ -std=c++11 main.cpp -lpthread -o main"

+and run the program,

+"./main"

-To run the program, compile and run the program and the terminal will prompt the user for an input.
+it will then prompt the user for an input.
 It will prompt the user for:

 "Enter number of producers: "